 The machine learning workflow (Source)

-What is a machine learning algorithm?
-Essentially machine learning employs algorithms that can learn from and make predictions on data.
+Machine learning employs algorithms that can learn from and make predictions on data.
 These are typically borrowed from statistics and range from simple regression algorithms to decision trees and more.

 Here's a good resource to learn more about different ML algorithms and where to use them: Essentials of Machine Learning Algorithms.

 Generally, it refers to the model artifact (the solution) created after training an ML algorithm.
 Once you have a properly trained ML model you can use it to make predictions for new inputs.
 The goal of machine learning is to properly train ML algorithms to create such models.
 When I say 'models' in this post I'm always referring to this definition.

 But, there really isn't a single consistent definition of the term 'model' within the ML community.
 The term gets thrown around a lot and can refer to anything from statistical models or data models used in ML; like columns, data types and sources or even specifications of neural nets.
 Be wary of this when you read up on ML across technical and mathematical guides.

 There's a lot, and each one has its own set of appropriate use cases.
 You can classify ML algorithms based on learning style or similarity.
 The diagram below (open in new tab) does a great job of summarising the popular ones by similarity.
 For the purposes of this post, I'll group them based on learning style: supervised and unsupervised learning.

 This is where the machine learning algorithm is trained using example scenarios.
 The training data comes tagged with known labels that allow the algorithms to build a model based on it.
 Once the model is trained sufficiently the algorithm will be able to determine the labels for unseen instances.